amatkivskiy/android-investigator/README.md

 D/Investigator: [main] SampleLogActivity@a21b74.onPause() | 0 ms (STOPWATCH STARTED)					<- Investigator.startStopWatch(this);
 D/Investigator: [main] SampleLogActivity@a21b74.onDestroy() | 344 ms									<- Investigator.log(this);
 ```
-Tag, stacktrace method depth, thread name, and log level are customizable through the fields of the class.
+Tag, default stacktrace method depth, thread name, and log level are customizable through the fields of the class.
 (Check out [the class][TheClass] itself or the [javadoc][JavaDoc].)

 When is it useful?
 ----------------------